 Among the proudest moments in Baltimore Medical System’s history are those occasions when they have stepped up to care for medically underserved residents who were about to lose their current healthcare provider.
 This first occurred in 1990 through an agreement with a Johns Hopkins Bayview physician group, when Baltimore Medical System took over their practice in Highlandtown.
 A few years later, Baltimore Medical System assisted 2,000 residents of the O’Donnell Heights neighborhood when the Federally Qualified Health Center serving their area suddenly closed.

 This history of preventing gaps in patient care continued throughout the 1990s and into the new millennium.
 Baltimore Medical System opened a second site in Highlandtown in 2000, taking over a practice from Maryland General Hospital.
 Baltimore Medical System opened a new health center on the campus of Saint Agnes Hospital in 2004, when the organization took over a number of Saint Agnes outpatient practices.
 In 2006, patients transferred to Baltimore Medical System through an orderly process when the Greater Baltimore Medical Center’s downtown Weinberg Center closed.

 In April of 2016, Baltimore Medical System was selected as a high performing practice for the Transforming Clinical Practice Initiative (TCPI) of the Centers for Medicare & Medicaid Services.
 As a high performing practice, Baltimore Medical System will participate on the TCPI national expert panel and help practices across the country implement a change package to improve care and reduce costs for their patients.

 Where we are today

-Today, we operate five health centers, four pharmacies and eight school-based health sites, and serve approximately 46,000 patients each year.
-We are the largest Federally Qualified Health Center in Maryland, ready to build on our history of providing comprehensive health care and health education to people and families in need.
+Today, we operate six health centers, four pharmacies and eight school-based health sites, and serve approximately 46,000 patients each year.
+We are the largest Federally Qualified Health Center in Maryland, ready to build on our history of providing comprehensive healthcare and health education to people and families in need.